LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2021-04-12-mango-sour-gose.md

 -Pre-acidified wort with lactic acid to 4.4pH to aid souring, prevent spoilage and supposedly help head retention.\
 -Cooled down to 37c and pitched Wildbrew Sour Pitch Lactobacillus Plantarum (5g).\
 -Covered and let sit for ~12-36 hours at 37c until soured (3.2-3.4 pH).\
--12 hours in, pH was 3.4, 24 hours in final pH was 3.3.\
+-12 hours in, pH was 3.4, 36 hours in final pH was 3.28.\
 -Re-boiled for 45 minutes with finings.\
--Chilled, pitched 1 packets US-05 yeast at 18c.\
+-Chilled, pitched 1 packets US-05 yeast at 19c.\
--fermented for 1 week, added 3kg of Mango puree (with invert sugar syrup).
+-fermented for 5 days, added 3kg of Mango puree (with invert sugar syrup).